Manshead CE Academy

 Manshead CE Academy is a mixed Church of England secondary academy and sixth form located on the outskirts of both Caddington and Dunstable in Bedfordshire, England.

 The academy (surrounded by countryside and hills) is a member of the Diocese of St Albans Multi-Academy Trust.

 The academy is the modern successor to Dunstable Grammar School, which existed from 1881 to 1971 when Bedfordshire adopted the comprehensive education system.
 From this time, it was an upper school educating pupils aged 13–18, with Ashton Middle School in particular acting as a feeder school to Manshead.
 However, in September 2014, Manshead became a full secondary school accepting pupils at age 11.

 In May 2017, the school converted to a sponsored academy with the Diocese of St Albans Multi-Academy Trust.

-The academy is named after the ancient Manshead hundred which covered an area in the south-west of Bedfordshire and included Dunstable.
+The academy is named after the ancient Manshead Hundred which covered an area in the south-west of Bedfordshire and included Dunstable.

+Academic performance

+Manshead CE Academy was rated "Good" by Ofsted in its September 2021 inspection, reflecting the school's overall effectiveness in providing education to its students.
+The inspection assessed various aspects of the school's performance and found it to be meeting good standards across key areas.

+Since September 2024, Ofsted no longer makes an overall effectiveness judgement in inspections of state-funded schools, which will affect how future inspection outcomes are reported and communicated.

+31% of pupils achieved grade 5 or above in their GCSE examinations, with 92.70% of pupils successfully completing their main study programme.

+2025 knife incident

+In the afternoon on Friday 2 May 2025, police were called to the school after reports of a teenager with a knife; two individuals associated with the school were taken to the hospital with only minor injuries.
+The school was placed into lockdown while the teenager was detained at the school and another man was taken into custody elswhere.

+A 16-year-old boy was later charged with false imprisonment, Grievous Bodily Harm with intent and three counts of Threatening with an article with blade/point or offensive weapon on education premises.